 Car and truck sales can be seen as an indicator of future demands to be placed on transportation infrastructure.
 Trends in sales for particular types of vehicles may also have implications for safety, energy usage, air pollution, and other matters.
-For example, the sale of light trucks has grown to almost match the level of car sales in recent years.
+For example, the sale of light trucks has grown to match and in certain months even exceed the level of car sales in recent years.

 NOTES: The current value is compared to the value from the same period in the previous year to account for seasonality.

 Light trucks include pickup trucks, sport utility vehicles, vans, and minivans.

 SOURCE: Lisa Smith, Ward's AutoInfoBank, 3000 Town Center Drive, Southfield, Michigan 48075.